ozgurzrn/Real-Time-ECG-Arrhythmia-Classifier/CRITICAL_FINDING.md

 - **Individual Patient Generalization**: VALIDATED ✅

 ### What to Report:
-"After implementing patient-level train/test split, the model achieves **86-88% accuracy** on completely unseen patients (test set: records 220-234), demonstrating strong generalization capability.
+"After implementing patient-level train/test split, the model achieves **86-88% accuracy** on completely unseen patients (test set: records 220-234), showing strong generalization capability.
 This is a significant improvement from the previous approach which achieved only 45% on individual patient records."

 ---